hansoh0/JARV/README.md

-This is a website completed for a HTML/CSS class.
+This is a website completed for a fundamentals class.

 This website was created to tier my favorite Jarv songs as well as give a little background on the artist.